-"Easy Connect"
+[Easy Connect]

-To connect without entering an SSID or encryption key, press e in Step 4.
-Next, highlight one of the following options and press @.
-After connecting, proceed to Step 7.
+To connect without entering an SSID or encryption key, press

+¶ in Step 4.
+Next, press ® and choose from the following options:

 Option Description [Push-button WPS] For routers that support push-button WPS.
-Press the WPS button on the router and then press the camera ® button to connect.
+Press the WPS button on the router and then press the camera $\ensuremath{\mathfrak{B}}$ button to connect.
 [PIN-entry WPS] The camera will display a PIN.
 Using a computer, enter the PIN on the router.
 For more information, see the documentation provided with the router.